vassilevsky/youtube-unsubscriber/README.md

 ## To do

-* Load all pages of the channel list.
-YouTube Data API has a limit of 50 items per page.
 * Some styling.

-I might accept pull requests with these.
+I might accept pull requests with this.